Earthtribe Vision Quest 2017

 Note to Travelers

 Arrival: Arrange to fly into the Austin or Houston Airport by 2:00 p.m.
-Tuesday, April 19, at the latest.
-You will need to make arrangements for lodging on Tuesday night, ground transportation with an Earthtriber or rental car, grocery shopping and other needs on Tuesday afternoon.
+Tuesday, April 18, at the latest.
+You will need to make arrangements for lodging on Tuesday night, a rental car, grocery shopping and other needs on Tuesday afternoon.
 Contact Shiila Safer (Shiila@CreativityinNature.com) about arrangements.

 Other Schedule notes